cms-dev/cms/docs/Running CMS.rst

 Recommended setup
 =================

 Of course, the number of servers one needs to run a contest depends on many factors (number of participants, length of the contest, economical issues, more technical matters...).
-We recommend that, for fairness, there is at least one server associated only to a Worker.
+We recommend that, for fairness, each Worker runs an a dedicated machine (i.e., without other CMS services beyond ResourceService).

-As for the distribution of services, usually there is one ResourceService for each server, one copy each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more of ContestWebServer and Worker.
-Again, if there are more than one Worker, we recommend to run them on different servers.
+As for the distribution of services, usually there is one ResourceService for each machine, one instance for each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more instances of ContestWebServer and Worker.
+Again, if there are more than one Worker, we recommend to run them on different machines.

-Our preferred distribution is Ubuntu >= 13.04, and support it out of the box.

-Saying that, one is not forced to follow the previous rules, and it should not be very hard to successfully run CMS on different distributions.
+We suggest and support out-of-the-box using CMS over Ubuntu 14.04.
+Yet, CMS can be successfully run on different Linux distributions.
+Non-Linux operating systems are not supported.

 You can replicate the service handling the contestant-facing web server, :file:`cmsContestWebServer`; in this case, you need to configure a load balancer in front of them.
 We suggest to use nginx for that, and provide a sample configuration for it at :gh_blob:`examples/nginx.conf.sample` (this file also configures nginx to act as a HTTPS endpoint and to force secure connections, by redirecting HTTP to HTTPS).
 This file probably needs to be adapted to your distribution if it's not Ubuntu: try to merge it with the file you find installed by default.
 For additional information see the official nginx `documentation <http://wiki.nginx.org/HttpUpstreamModule>`_ and `examples <http://wiki.nginx.org/LoadBalanceExample>`_.
 Note that without the ``ip_hash`` option some features might not always work as expected.